julien-muke/aws-ai-threat-detection-pipeline/README.md

 5. Scroll down and click Create topic.
 6. Once the topic is created, you need to create a subscription.
 Click Create subscription.
 7. For Protocol, choose Email (or another preferred method).
-8. For Endpoint, enter the email address of your security team.
+8. For Endpoint, enter your email address
 9. Click Create subscription.